 IRIS promotes ethical recruitment in four ways:

-Developing an international Standard on ethical recruitment - the IRIS Standard
+1. Developing an international Standard on ethical recruitment - the IRIS Standard

 2. Building a voluntary certification scheme for labour recruiters

 The CREST Business Case for Ethical Recruitment and Supply Chain Management